All About Delta’s Luxurious International Economy Class Cabin

 I have flown across the Atlantic more times than I can remember.
 I’ve flown United, Delta, Lufthansa, KLM, and AirFrance (that I can remember!) so I am pretty accustomed to the different available amenities on the big carriers.
 I’ve also flown United Polaris Business Class once, so I know what long-haul Business class is like.

 All this to say: good job, Delta.
-Your international Economy class upgrades are ?and give an experience that nearly rivals the international Business class experience.
+Your international Economy class upgrades are top-notch and give an experience that nearly rivals the international Business class experience.
 Read on to find out why!

 Please note: this post may contain affiliate links.
 What that means is, if you click a link and make a purchase, I may make a small commission at no additional cost to you.
 For more details, please read my Affiliate Disclosure.